cackle-rs/cackle/PORTING.md

 ### Mac

-Mac fortunately uses ELF for binaries and DWARF for debug info.
-Unfortunately it looks like it doesn't put each function into a separate section, which our code currently relies upon.
-It may be possible to convince it to use a separate section per function, but if not, it may be necessary to figure out the start and end address of each function and combine that with the address of each relocation in order to figure out the function graph.
+Fortunately Mac, like Linux, uses ELF for binaries and DWARF for debug info.
+However it looks like Mac possibly doesn't put each symbol into a separate section of the object file like happens on Linux.
+This may cause problems for Cackle that would need to be resolved.
+Someone with a Mac would need to try running it and investigate what goes wrong.
+Please reach out if you have a Mac and would like to help with this.

-There also appears to be some differences in how DWARF is used.

 ### Windows